otto-de/jlineup/docs/WEB.md

 You can specify any Chrome command line parameters, that you want to handle to the Chrome instances launched by JLineup.
+You can use `{id}` as placeholder in parameters.
+This will be replaced with the job id at Chrome launch time.
+This is useful if you want isolated profiles for every job, just specify something like this: `--user-data-dir=/tmp/jlineup-chrome-profile-{id}`

 See [here](https://peter.sh/experiments/chromium-command-line-switches/)
 for a list of Chrome command line switches